valhalla/valhalla-docs/optimized/api-reference.md

 [View an interactive demo](http://valhalla.github.io/demos/optimized_route)

-## Using the hosted Mapbox Routing Service
+## Using the hosted Mapbox Optimized Routing Service

 The Mapbox optimized route service requires an access token.
 In a request, you must append your own access_token to the request URL, following access_token=.
 See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.